AnyChart/docs.anychart.com/Common_Settings/Exports.md

 AnyChart provides several methods for saving current chart's data.
 Output formats are {api:anychart.core.Chart#saveAsCsv}CSV{api} and {api:anychart.core.Chart#saveAsXlsx}XLSX{api} (Excel file).

+{api:anychart.enums.chartDataExportMode}chartDataExportMode{api} parameter defines what data is exported: only the data used by chart (SPECIFIC), all data in the data set (RAW) and a special mode for stock charts allows to export grouped data (GROUPED).

 ### CSV

 With {api:anychart.core.Chart#saveAsCsv}CSV{api} you can set how you export data and file name: